jadebustos/workshop-rhel9-edge/README.md

 # Workshop Edge Computing with RHEL 9

-This workshop is based in [https://github.com/RedHatGov/RFESummit2021](https://github.com/RedHatGov/RFESummit2021) and it is an adapter version to RHEL 9 for the workshop [Workshop Edge Computing with RHEL 8](https://github.com/jadebustos/workshop-rhel8-edge).
+This workshop is based in [https://github.com/RedHatGov/RFESummit2021](https://github.com/RedHatGov/RFESummit2021) and it is an adapted version to RHEL 9 for the workshop [Workshop Edge Computing with RHEL 8](https://github.com/jadebustos/workshop-rhel8-edge).

 This workshop will also use playbooks from [https://github.com/MoyRivera/edge](https://github.com/MoyRivera/edge).